codeforamerica/uswds/README.md

 #### 11ty Configuration

 The [eleventy.config.js](eleventy.config.js) defines the customized functionality available to templates.
 The main additions are library and plugin configuration, [custom shortcodes](https://www.11ty.dev/docs/shortcodes/), global data, and collections.

+#### Custom shortcodes

-Below they are noted but documented in more detail in the [source](eleventy.config.js).
+Shortcodes are noted below but documented in more detail in the [source](eleventy.config.js).

-#### Template Shortcodes

 ##### **Package (Paired Shortcode)**